18-manthan/JobBoardScraper/README.md

+The project installation steps are documented in the `INSTALL.md`.

 Job Aggregator API

 FastAPI backend to scrape multiple job boards asynchronously, save jobs to Postgres, and export applied jobs to CSV.
 Includes optional Redis caching.